rafaski1/AWS-Automation-with-Python/README.md

 # AWS-Automation-with-Python

 ## webotron
-Webotron is a script that will sync a local directory to an s3 bucket.
+Webotron is a script that will deploy websites to S3, sync a local directory to an s3 bucket.

 ### Features